ParchmentMC/Parchment/docs/standards.md

 9. Favor using Mojang / Mojmap class names over <1.17 MCP classes.
 In general, the mojmap name is the de-facto standard (some exceptions may apply).
     - Example: Use `level` over `world`, `blockEntity` over `tileEntity`
 10. Common parameter names can use abbreviations for brevity:
-    - Example: `BlockPos pos, Level level, BlockState state, WorldGenLevel level`
+    - Example: `BlockPos pos, BlockState state, WorldGenLevel level`

 A note about lambda parameters: They can, and will conflict with both existing variables, other methods, and other lambdas.
 Care should be taken to review these, until such a time that an automated and/or testable solution is in place to verify that these cannot conflict.